 “As a service” offerings, and the ability to treat IT expenses as OpEx are popular with SMBs and perceived favorably for several reasons:

+However, the “as a service” model also means that you don’t own your IT hardware or software and therefore have less control over important elements of your business.
 Also, the total cost of ownership can sometimes be higher with a subscription versus a purchase in cases where the same technology is used for several years without replacement.

 There are indeed some IT expenses that are not done through a subscription-based “ as a service” model.